opensearch-project/documentation-website/_security/access-control/document-level-security.md

 3. Choose **Roles**
 4. Create a new role
 5. Review the **Index permissions** section
-6. Add document-level security with the addtion of a DSL query to the `Document level security - optional` section
+6. Add document-level security with the addition of a DSL query to the `Document level security - optional` section
    - For example, the following DSL could be added in the `Document level security - optional` text box.
    - This query specifies that for the role to have access to a document, its `genres` field must include `Comedy`
    - A typical request to the `_search` API includes `{ "query": { ... } }` around the query, but in this case, you only need to specify the query itself.